Tetraphenylethylene

 Tetraphenylethene (TPE) is an organic chemical compound with the formula Ph_{2}C=CPh_{2}, where Ph = phenyl (C_{6}H_{5}).
-Samples have been described as a yellow solid, but the compound iscolorless.
+Samples have been described as a yellow solid, but the compound is colorless.
 The molecule is crowded such that all four phenyl groups are twisted out of the plane defined by the center six carbon atoms.
 Tetraphenylethylene is used as a precursor to other organic compounds, often in the area of supramolecular chemistry.

 Synthesis

 Tetraphenylethylene can be synthesized from diphenyldichloromethane using copper as a halide acceptor: